eBay/TasCreed/docs/config/ApplicationConfig.md

 # Application Configuration

-The Tumbler application parameters are defaultly configured in `tascreed.yaml`, they can be also overwritten in application properties file.
+The TasCreed application parameters are defaultly configured in `tascreed.yaml`, they can be also overwritten in application properties file.

 ## Application Parameters